townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       This is in contrast to the
       :term:`object-oriented programming paradigm`.

+   production
+   production rule
+      A :term:`grammar` is comprised of production rules.
+      The production rules consist of :term:`terminals <terminal>` and :term:`non-terminals <non-terminal>`, with one of the non-terminals being the :term:`start symbol`.
+      Each production rule replaces one or more non-terminals (perhaps with associated terminals) with one or more terminals and non-terminals.
+      Depending on the restrictions placed on the form of the rules, there are classes of languages that can be represented by specific types of grammars.
+      A :term:`derivation` is a series of productions that results in a string (that is, all non-terminals), and this derivation can be represented as a :term:`parse tree`.

+   proof
+      :to-term: lower bounds proof :label: example
+      :to-term: NP-Completeness proof :label: example
+      :to-term: proof by contradiction :label: type
+      :to-term: proof by induction :label: type

+      The establishment of the truth of anything, a demonstration.

+   proof by contradiction
+      A mathematical proof technique that proves a theorem by first assuming that the theorem is false, and then uses a chain of reasoning to reach a logical contradiction.
+      Since when the theorem is false a logical contradiction arises, the conclusion is that the theorem must be true.

+   proof by induction
+      A mathematical proof technique similar to :term:`recursion`.
+      It is used to prove a parameterized theorem $S(n)$, that is, a theorem where there is a induction variable involved (such as the sum of the numbers from 1 to $n$).
+      One first proves that the theorem holds true for a :term:`base case`, then one proves the implication that whenever $S(n)$ is true then $S(n+1)$ is also true.
+      Another variation is :term:`strong induction`.

    program
       An instance, or concrete representation, of an algorithm in some programming language.